Humbulani1234/humbulani1234/README.md

 - 🔭 I’m currently working on ...

+    - [origintracer](https://origintracer.app): a low level observability platform with an e-commerce website.
     - [machine learning web based app](http://13.244.70.250/blog/home/page/): this application calculates the probability of default for a customer using machine learning and statistical algorithms.
 It is a web based application accessible from a web browser.
     - [options models app](https://humbulani.pythonanywhere.com/Dupire): this application determines the prices of quantitative finance derivatives – options.